Louym/USp_MV/readme.md

 # Basic Introduction
 This project is part of the FPGA-Based Design Methodology for Advanced Digital Systems course, offered by the Department of Electronic Engineering at Tsinghua University in China.

-In this project, I aim to implement a basic version of EIE (Efficient Inference Engine), as described in the paper:
+In this project, I aim to implement a basic version of EIE (Efficient Inference Engine), as described in the paper: [*"EIE: Efficient Inference Engine on Compressed Deep Neural Network"* (S. Han et al., ISCA 2016)](https://ieeexplore.ieee.org/document/7551397)
-S. Han et al., “EIE: Efficient inference engine on compressed deep neural networks,” in Proc.
-ACM/IEEE 43rd Annual International Symposium on Computer Architecture (ISCA), Jun.
-2016, pp. 243-254.

 The primary objective of this project is to leverage the inherent sparsity in Convolutional Neural Networks (CNNs) to accelerate computation and reduce memory usage.

 For more detailed information, please refer to the [Readme.pdf](readme.pdf), which also served as a project report for the course.
 Apologies for only providing the Chinese version at the moment.
-The file arrangement can be found at the end of the PDF.
+The file arrangement can be found at the end of the PDF. *Due to GitHub's limitations, please download the PDF to view its contents.*

 # Disclaimer